pepicrft/pepicrft.me/priv/posts/2025-04-25-mobile-ci-is-plateauing.md

 Another recent change is in virtualization.
 [Tart](https://github.com/cirruslabs/tart) brought Docker-like concepts to Apple’s Virtualization Framework, but now it faces competition from permissively licensed alternatives like [Lume](https://github.com/trycua/cua) and [Curie](https://github.com/macvmio/curie).
 Virtualization is getting cheaper.
 While Tart may still lead in capabilities, open-source projects have a knack for catching up quickly due to community contributions.
 I believe it’s only a matter of time before they’re on par.

-## What’s Keeping People with CI Providers?
+## What’s keeping people with CI providers?

 I ask myself this question daily, and I think the answer is straightforward: vendor lock-in.
 By design, users are tied to platforms they chose years ago through proprietary YAML formats that are costly to migrate and ecosystems of steps that tightly couple their automation to the service.